Indonesia hero image

 How Churches Use Indonesia

-• Launch vision trips in Jakarta with marketplace discipleship, justice partners, and interfaith dialogue before moving to reflective hubs.
+• Launch vision trips in Jakarta with marketplace discipleship, justice partners, and interfaith dialogue before moving to retreat settings.

-• Walk Yogyakarta’s temple corridors at dawn, weaving biblical teaching with heritage appreciation and seminary collaboration.
+• Walk Yogyakarta’s temple corridors at dawn, pairing biblical teaching with heritage appreciation and seminary collaboration.

-• Reset leaders in Bali or Nusa islands where coastal worship, wellness coaching, and storytelling fuel generosity commitments.
+• Reset leaders in Bali or the Nusa islands through coastal worship, wellness coaching, and focused storytelling.

 What Works Well

-• 8–10 night itineraries balancing two urban hubs with one retreat coast keep travel efficient and spiritually rich.
+• 8–10 night itineraries balancing two urban hubs with one retreat coast keep travel efficient and spiritually grounded.

 • Group sizes of 18–32 fit domestic flight blocks, charter boats, and boutique retreat spaces; smaller teams can add homestays or eco-lodges.